My-Tech-Mind/new-board/readme-debora.md

 #### Create board route: `[POST]/board`

-Description: This route is used to create a board for the logged-in user in the application.
+Description: This route is used to create a board, with the initial cards cards (to, doing, done), for the logged-in user in the application.

 Sent data: title, favorited

-Return data: id, title, favorited, user_id, creation_date, update_date
+Return data: id, title, favorited, user_id, creation_date, update_date, cards (to, doing, done) with tasks

 ##### Example of Body Request (JSON)